 Crews are working to improve access to and from Rocky Mountain National Park with the Downtown Estes Loop Project.

 Rocky Mountain National Park is one of the most visited national parks in the country.
-With majestic peaks in every direction, wildlife roaming the valleys and some of the most incredible outdoor adventures on the planet, it is no wonder more than four million people flock to the park each year.
+With majestic peaks in every direction, wildlife roaming the valleys and some of the most incredible outdoor adventures on the planet, it is no wonder more than three million people flock to the park each year.

 Here are some know before you go tips for visiting Rocky Mountain National Park and the nearby town of Estes Park and a few quick, helpful videos on how to do the national park right.
 And be sure to plan ahead for the construction in Estes Park and the national park's Fall River Entrance.
 Learn more.